What if a person doesn’t want to be my surety anymore?

 If they want to, the person who was your surety can offer to be your surety again at a later date.

 A never expires.
 It lasts until you deal with it so don't ignore it.
 Warrants are issued to give police the authority to arrest someone, search for, or seize something.
-A warrant lasts until the police have done what it authorizes them to do.
+A lasts until the police have done what it authorizes them to do.